bitifet/pasar/README.md

     - Will provide javascript client library downloadable thought /client.
     - This library will provide a js API to access server's API-REST functionalities.
     - Also, will integrate support for WebSockete update events transparently handling "diff" packed data.

+  * Unit testing:
+    - Implement unit tests to ensure new changes doesn't broke anything.
+    - Move to 0.1.x versions and pass those tests before any commit.

 <a name="contributing"></a>Contributing